openfaas/openfaas-cloud/README.md

 ## Description

-OpenFaaS Cloud uses serverless functions to provide a closed-loop CI/CD system for functions built and hosted on your public GitHub repositories.
-Just push your OpenFaaS functions to your public repo and within seconds you'll get a notificaiton with your HTTPS endpoint direcly on GitHub.

-OpenFaaS Cloud packages, builds and deploys functions using OpenFaaS.
-Moby's BuildKit is used to build images and push to a local Docker registry instance.
+OpenFaaS Cloud is a portable, multi-user Serverless Functions platform powered by GitOps.
+OpenFaaS Cloud introduces a build-system for your functions and native integrations into GitHub meaning that you just run `git push` to deploy your code.
+As soon as OpenFaaS Cloud receives the `push event` it will clone your Git repo, build, push and then deploy your function with a rolling update to your own sub-domain with HTTPS.

 Features:

+* Portable - run anywhere or use the hosted Community Cluster
+* Multi-user - use your GitHub identity to log into your personal dashboard
-* Applies GitOps principles - GitHub is the single source of truth
+* Applies GitOps principles - your `git` repo is the source of truth
-* To build and deploy a new version of a function - just push to your GitHub repo
-* Subscription to OpenFaaS Cloud is done via a single click using a GitHub App
+* Integrate repos with a single click  through the *GitHub App*
+* Immediate feedback - live build notifications for your commits
+* HTTPS endpoints per user
 * Secured through HMAC - the public facing function "github-event" uses HMAC to verify the origin of events

-* HTTPS endpoint and build notifications for your commits
+> OpenFaaS Cloud packages, builds and deploys functions using OpenFaaS.
+Moby's BuildKit is used to build images and push to a local Docker registry instance.

 ## Blog post